 (Content below is contributed by Prof. Alan Anderson)

-If a sum is invested today, it will earn interest and increase in value over time.
-The value that the sum grows to is known as its future value.
-Computing the future value of a sum is known as compounding.
+If a sum of money is invested today, it will earn interest or a return on the investment, increasing in value over time.
+The value that the sum grows into is known as its future value.
+Computing the future value of a sum of money invested today (present value) is known as compounding.

-The present value of a sum is the amount that would need to be invested today in order to be worth that sum in the future.
-Computing the present value of a sum is known as discounting.
+The present value of a sum of money received in the future (future value) is the amount that would need to be invested today in order to be worth that sum in the future.
+Computing the present value of a sum of money received in the future (future value) is known as discounting.
+We say we are discounting the future value to its equivalent value today to account for inflation, risk, and opportunity cost.
+In other words we will be indifferent to receiving the present value now or the future value at a future point in time.

-The future value of a sum depends on the interest rate and the interval of time over which the sum is invested.
-This is shown with the following formula:
+The future value of a sum of money invested today (present value) depends on 1) the interest rate earned and 2) the interval of time over which the sum is invested.
+The relationship between the future value and present value is captured in the following formula:

 FVt = PV*(1+r)t